 Magnetic bead-based approach

-The introduction of magnetic beads for convenient and high throughput size selection and clean-up has transformed NGS workflows, with GE’s Sera-Mag particles integral to this success.
+The introduction of magnetic beads for convenient and high throughput size selection and clean-up has transformed NGS workflows, with Cytiva’s Sera-Mag particles integral to this success.

 Originally developed for the isolation of PCR products, these beads have polystyrene cores covered in magnetite and a layer of carboxyl molecules.
 Nucleic acids bind to them reversibly in the presence of polyethene glycol (PEG) and salt; a process known as solid phase reversible immobilization.